cayesoneira/miniTRASGO/README.md

 # miniTRASGO documentation
-Reposotory used to host the documentation and usage guide for the miniTRASGO Cosmic Ray telescope.
+Repository used to host the documentation and usage guide for the miniTRASGO Cosmic Ray telescope.
 This page is deployed through `mkdocs`, a python-based resource to build html pages from a simple tree of markdown files.

 ## To edit the documentation:
 The hierarchy of entries is simple: a new topic has to be added as a markdown file inside the /docs file.
 It can be edited and created online.
 To relate it to the final page the `.yml` has to be accessed and, in the 'nav' section, just added with its path in the repository.